Dominican Republic 365

 Bayahibe is the best base for exploring the southeast coast's marine wonders while staying in an authentic Dominican village.

-More beaches to explore near Bayahíbe Beach
+More shoreline to explore near Bayahíbe Beach